 5. Add the request body (raw JSON)

-In the Body tab, enter the text below at line 1.
+In the Body tab, enter the example text below at line 1.
+Include the opening and closing curly brackets.
 You can include any traits or fields you want.
-Review our REST API documentation for additional details on including traits in your request.

 {